LineaLabs/lineapy/README.md

 #### CLI

 We can also use LineaPy as a CLI command.
-Run
+Run:

 ```bash
 $ lineapy python --help